tulipanh/AndroidCustomWidgets/README.md

 Some of the Views were made for specific apps and some were made to be used in any future apps.

 RadialMenu:
-I made this as a challenge to myself.
-A working radial menu was something that I had desired a number of times in the past, but had lacked the knowledge to implement myself.
-In the process of writing my VesselBuilder app I realized that I might have gained the tools need to finally complete this widget and spent a couple of days seeing it out.

 In the XML, the Radial Menu requires square dimensions and a positive number between 1 and 12 in the custom numberOfOptions field.
 It also requires names for the menu items input in the custom optionsText field.
 These names must be separated by '/' characters and there must be a number of them matching the numberOfFields number.
 They can be empty, but there must be numberOfFields-1 '/' characters.